Click on the names of the Contributor to read their Reinberger Reviews.

 Kit is in the dual M.L.I.S./M.Ed.
 Program at Kent State University.
 She received her B.S. in Paralegal Studies from Daemen College in Amherst, NY.
 She currently lives in Maryland with her husband and their three pets.
 As a military wife who moves often, Kit has had the opportunity to see the demand for librarians across the country.
 Outside of enjoying writing book reviews for the Reinberger Children’s Library Center, Kit loves reading, volunteering for the Smithsonian Transcription Center, and judging Future Engineers’ challenges.

-Kayla Hlad is in the M.L.I.S. program and is a student employee at Kent State University.
+Kayla Hlad received a MLIS with a specialty in youth engagement from Kent State University in 2021.
 She has a B.A. from the University of Michigan and among other adventures, has enjoyed helping second and third graders become more confident readers through service in Americorps, being a professional nanny, and working in a public library’s homework help center.
-Her interests revolve around the use of children’s and young adult literature in intentional, youth-led, and equitable programming/outreach to help youth develop early and life-long literacy skills, 21st-century skills, positive social and community connections, and positive self-identities.
+Her interests revolve around the use of children’s and young adult literature in intentional, youth-led, and equitable programming to help youth develop early and life-long literacy skills, 21st-century skills, community connections, and positive self-identities.